PPC campaigns, email marketing, social media management, SEO optimization or good old fashioned word of mouth.

-Joanna Wiebe’s written a few great articles about how to collate data and swipe your copy.
+Joanna Wiebe has written a few great articles about how to collate data and swipe your copy.
 In them, she offers a great template for recording your findings.
-In the second sheet of your spreadsheet, you can find a slightly amended version of Joanna Wiebe’s.

-You’ll notice four columns in our sheet and you’re going to fill them in with the below.
+You’ll notice four columns, and you’re going to fill them in with the following.

-Problems – The problem your user faces / The problem a product solves
+Problems: The problem your prospective customer faces / The problem a product solves

-As soon as you come across something that fits one of the above areas and you think is important, add it to the spreadsheet.
+As soon as you come across something that fits one of the above areas that you think is important, add it to the spreadsheet.